metablaster/WindowsFirewallRuleset/docs/LAN Setup/RemoteDesktop.md

 ## Services

-Following services (in bold) need to run remote computer, set or verify these services are set to "Automatic" startup:\
+The following services (in bold) need to run remote computer, set or verify these services are set to "Automatic" startup:\
 **NOTE:** For smooth startup of services set dependent services to delayed start.\
 **NOTE:** Values in parentheses are service short name and default startup type which should work too.